Arwa Damon: CNN/CNN International

-Damon also covered the Iraqi elections of January 2005, the constitutional referendum vote in October 2005, and the Iraqi election of December 2005.
+Damon covered the Iraqi elections of January 2005, the constitutional referendum vote in October 2005, and the Iraqi election of December 2005.
 She also reported on the trials and executions of Saddam Hussein, Barzan Ibrahim Hassan al-Tikriti and Awad Hamed al-Bandar in January 2007.

 During the Syrian civil war, Damon travelled multiple times to Syria and to refugee camps for Syrians.
 After the 2012 Benghazi attack, she was one of the first journalists to arrive at the scene; she recovered slain Ambassador J. Christopher Stevens' personal diary.

 In 2013, Damon followed an anti-poaching park ranger unit through Odzala National Park in the Republic of the Congo.
 The feature was called Arwa Damon Investigates: Ivory War.

 In April 2014, after the Chibok schoolgirls kidnapping, she travelled to West Africa and the islands of Lake Chad to follow the hunt for the terrorists.

 Damon covered the International military intervention against ISIL on numerous occasions, dating to the beginning of the conflict.

 Damon returned to Iraq in the second half of 2016 and covered the Battle of Mosul.
 Riding with a convoy consisting of press and Iraqi soldiers, she came under heavy fire by IS troops and was trapped.
 After 28 hours of entrenched fighting, reinforcements from the Iraqi military rescued them.

 Damon travelled to Thailand to cover the Tham Luang cave rescue.

-Damon often shows interest in reporting on nature, environmental protection and similar themes.
-In 2018 she accompanied a Greenpeace group to Antarctica and made a feature of it.
+In 2018, she accompanied a Greenpeace group to Antarctica and made a feature on it.

-In 2019 Damon travelled to Kathmandu in Nepal to report on a spike in fatalities amongst Mount Everest climbers.

-2019 she traveled again with Greenpeace, this time to the Arctic.
+In 2019, Damon travelled to Kathmandu in Nepal to report on a spike in fatalities amongst Mount Everest climbers.
+That year, she traveled again with Greenpeace, this time to the Arctic.
 She reported about the significant loss of ice at the poles and their importance for the whole ecosystem of the earth.

-She announced her departure from CNN in June 2022, after an 18 year reporting career with the network.
+She announced her departure from CNN in June 2022 to focus on her humanitarian work.

-INARA
+Personal life

+Damon is fluent in Arabic, French and Turkish.
+She lives in Istanbul with her three pet cats.

+In August 2014, Damon and CNN were sued by two employees of the U.S. Embassy in Baghdad, who said that on July 19, 2014, an intoxicated Damon had bitten them.
+Damon acknowledged the incident and apologized.

+Charitable work

-INARA (the International Network for Aid, Relief and Assistance) is a humanitarian aid, 501(c)3, non-profit organization that was co-founded by Arwa Damon in 2015 in Beirut, Lebanon.
+INARA (the International Network for Aid, Relief and Assistance) is a humanitarian aid, 501(c)(3), non-profit organization that was co-founded by Arwa Damon in 2015 in Beirut, Lebanon.
 INARA provides medical services for children who have been wounded in war zones.
 It also provides rehabilitation treatment for its beneficiaries.
 The organization focuses on refugee children from Syria.

-As of August 2018, INARA has managed to provide treatment to over 150 refugee children.
+During the Gaza war, Damon entered the Gaza Strip four times to lead charity work.
+Israel denied her request for fifth humanitarian entry in February 2025 without explanation.